How to Guarantee Tickets to Ghibli Park in Nagoya

 It’s a case of first come, first served on this and so you need to be on your computer and ready at the time they go on sale to give yourself the best chance of access.

-If you can do it this way, it’s the cheapest option, as you only need to pay for access to the Grand Warehouse – which is currently 2000 yen, and then get yourself to Nagoya which you can easily do as a day trip from Tokyo, or as part of an itinerary going south with the Japan Rail Pass.
+If you can do it this way, it’s the cheapest option, as you only need to pay for access to the areas you want to visit.
+So, you could just book for the Grand Warehouse – which is currently 2000 yen for adults (2500 at weekends, kids prices are half this) and the Hill of Youth and/or Dondoko Forest (1000 yen each, kids 500 yen), and then get yourself to Nagoya which you can easily do as a day trip from Tokyo, or as part of an itinerary going south with the Japan Rail Pass.

 However, as we said, the park often sells out, sometimes within minutes, and so, we were super interested to discover that there’s another way to get tickets – one that guarantees you access if you can book it.
 And here’s what it is…